m0ham3dx/mx-Quantum-Computing-Primer/README.md

 </p>

 <p align = "center">
-I have also added *🍌TLDR* block to each section, for fast understanding.
+I have also added <b>🍌TLDR</b> block to each section, for fast understanding 😉.
 </p>

 # 🎓LEARNING RESOURCES OF QC